 It is a good idea to send the funds to SMART, but not mandated.
-The funds can be easily managed and monitored in the SMART portal, and the larger your assigned balance is the larger your potential earning distribution from SMART.
+The funds can be easily managed and monitored in the SMART portal, and the larger your unassigned and assigned balances are the larger your potential earning distribution from SMART.